- 1. Financial limits on how much you can save

 Any voluntary contributions made into your super account, under the FHSSS, cannot be withdrawn until 1 July 2018, at the earliest, and the ATO has indicated it will take 12 business days to process any request.

-Eligibility for the FHSSS requires you to have not previously owned a home, or you have previously owned a home, and the Commissioner of Taxation determines you have suffered financial hardship and should be eligible for the FHSS.
+Eligibility for the FHSSS requires you to have not previously owned a home, OR you have previously owned a home, and the Commissioner of Taxation determines you have suffered financial hardship and should be eligible for the FHSS.
 You can find out more about the financial hardship provisions by referring to the special ATO form (click here to access the financial hardship form).